Hawnby

-Hawnby is a small crossroads village and civil parish in the North York Moors National Park, North Yorkshire, England.
+Hawnby is a crossroads village and civil parish in the North York Moors National Park, North Yorkshire, England.
 The village is about 7 mi north-west of Helmsley.
+The parish includes the hamlet of Murton Grange.

 History

 The name Hawnby probably derives from the Old Norse Halmibȳ meaning 'Halmi's village'.
 The first element could perhaps be derived from the Old English halm meaning 'straw'.

 The village is mentioned twice in the Domesday Book as Halmebi in the Allerton hundred.
 It was part of the Thornton-le-Moor manor and records local landowners to be Fredegaest and Ulf.
 After the Norman invasion, the lands passed to the King and were granted to Robert Malet.

 Hawnby became the first village in England to have all of the buildings switch from normal lights to dark-skies friendly lighting in an effort to cut light pollution.
 Both the North York Moors and Yorkshire Dales National Parks were awarded dark-sky status in 2020.